We spent the Christmas/New Years holidays at the boat so that is the beginning of the 2010 updates.

 We still hope to put on the reflective tape on the sides of the boat, weld the pad eye for the furler, run the piping for the manual bilge pump, install a plastic cover for the drive shaft, as well as find some space for us to live on this rig.
 It's all a total chaotic mess right now.
 But as in any river trip we ever took, it takes a couple of days & all things find a place to live & things get put away.

-So we've sent our first email to our family through our PACTOR modem over the HAM radio waves tis' morning.
+We've sent our first email to our family through our PACTOR modem over the HAM radio waves tis' morning.
 Hopefully we'll be able to stay in good contact this year.

 June 12, 2010